Discover album cover ideas for your next LP

 This list of the 100 best album cover ideas for 2019 has lots of superb examples of how you can create an eye-catching album cover.
 It’s packed with a variety of impressive design styles that could look great on your own CD cover.

-We’ve split the list of album cover ideas into Design Wizard’s CD cover templates and video templates, iconic album covers, new albums in 2019 and colourful album covers.
+We’ve split the list of album cover ideas into Design Wizard’s CD cover templates and video templates, iconic album covers, new albums in 2019, and colorful album covers.

 Design Wizard’s CD cover templates